The government and the parliament

 Leader of the Opposition

-The Leader of the Opposition is the elected leader of the main non-government party (or coalition of parties) in the House of Representatives.
-The Leader of the Opposition is a major figure in the political process and would normally be expected to become Prime Minister if the government were to lose office.
-The Leader of the Opposition takes the lead in asking opposition questions during Question Time, and during proceedings such as censure motions which criticise the actions of the government or a Minister.
+The Leader of the Opposition takes the lead in asking opposition questions during Question Time, and during proceedings such as censure motions which criticise the actions of the government or a minister.
 Whenever the Prime Minister addresses the House, the Leader of the Opposition traditionally receives an equal time to respond.

 Shadow ministers

 The Leader of the Opposition is assisted in the Parliament by a number of their colleagues appointed as ‘shadow ministers’.
 Each shadow minister acts as opposition spokesperson in respect of the responsibilities of one or more Ministers or areas of administration.
-Unlike Ministers, shadow ministers may also serve on parliamentary committees.

 Manager of Opposition Business

-An experienced member of the Opposition Executive (shadow ministry) is appointed Manager of Opposition Business with the responsibility, in consultation with their leaders and colleagues, of negotiating with the Leader of the House about such matters as the allocation of time for debates, and the order and priority of consideration of items of business.
-There is normally a good deal of co-operation between the parties in arranging the program of the House.
+An experienced member of the opposition executive (shadow ministry) is appointed Manager of Opposition Business.
+They are responsible, in consultation with their leaders and colleagues, of negotiating with the Leader of the House about such matters as the allocation of time for debates, and the order and priority of consideration of items of business.

 Opposition whips

 The Chief Opposition Whip and other opposition party whips are responsible for the arrangement of the number and order of their party’s speakers in debates.
-The whips also ensure the attendance of opposition Members for divisions and quorum calls, and act as tellers in divisions.
+The whips also ensure the attendance of opposition members for divisions and quorum calls, and act as tellers in divisions.

 Opposition backbenchers

-Opposition backbenchers have similar roles to government backbenchers, outlined earlier.
-The deputy chair of each parliamentary committee is usually an opposition Member.
+The deputy chair of each parliamentary committee is usually an opposition member.
 They also serve on opposition members’ committees (party committees) which consider government policy and legislation, and develop alternative policies for presentation to the Parliament.

 For more information